Can Texas Gov. Greg Abbott remove Democratic lawmakers who left the state over redistricting?

 "This House will not sit quietly while you obstruct the work of the people," Burrows said Monday.

-To assist Burrows, Abbot said Monday that he had ordered the Texas Department of Public Safety to "locate, arrest, and return to the House chamber any member who has abandoned their duty to Texans."
-However, the Texas DPS does not have jurisdiction to arrest them out of state.
+To assist Burrows, Abbott said Monday that he had ordered the Texas Department of Public Safety to "locate, arrest, and return to the House chamber any member who has abandoned their duty to Texans."
+But the Texas DPS does not have jurisdiction to arrest them out of state.

-Abbott claimed on Fox News on Monday that the Democrats could face bribery charges if their costs while out of state are being covered by others.
+Abbott claimed Monday on Fox News that the Democrats could face bribery charges if their costs while out of state are being covered by others.

 "I think based upon comments made by legislators themselves, they face a possibility of facing bribery charges, which is a second-degree felony in the state of Texas, there's one way to cure that, and that is if they get back to the state of Texas and make quorum today at a hearing that we have at 3 o'clock, they can cure themselves of any quid pro quo that would subject them to potential bribery charges," Abbott said.